Durgin-Park

 Durgin-Park (/ˈdɜːrɡɪnˌpɑːrk/ DUR-ghin-park) was a restaurant at 340 Faneuil Hall Marketplace in Downtown Boston that was a popular tourist destination within Quincy Market.
 The restaurant had entrances on both facades (Faneuil Hall and Clinton Street).

-On January 3, 2019, the owners announced that their last day of service would be January 12, 2019; the restaurant closed permanently on that date.
+The restaurant closed permanently in January 2019.
 A satellite location at Boston's Logan International Airport remained open but closed before June 2022.

 History

 1874–1944

 Per a summary compiled by the Boston Landmarks Commission (BLC), the restaurant was established on July 4, 1874.
 It was founded by John Girard Chandler (1846–1939) in cooperation with two of his brothers-in-law, John E. Durgin (1839–1892) and Elbridge Glidden Park (1839–1906).
 The restaurant was managed by Chandler, who added his son, Ernest L. Chandler (1874–1961), to the partnership after the death of Park.
 The elder Chandler acquired the restaurant's buildings on North Market Street in 1916.
 Originally known as Durgin, Park & Company, it became Durgin-Park by 1940.
 The Chandler family retained ownership through 1944, when John Girard Chandler II (a grandson of the founder) died unexpectedly.
 A contemporary newspaper report noted that he died at age 37 in a ship accident.

-The BLC's account of an 1874 founding date is corroborated by other sources, including an advertisement that appeared in a 1919 edition of the The Harvard Lampoon. and the 1939 obituary of the elder Chandler.
+The BLC's account of an 1874 founding date is corroborated by other sources, including an advertisement that appeared in a 1919 edition of The Harvard Lampoon. and the 1939 obituary of the elder Chandler.
 Chandler's obituary noted a gap in his ownership; having sold his interest in 1924 to an unspecified party, he continued as manager, then reacquired ownership in 1930.

 Alternate sources, from decades later, suggest a longer history, such as by giving 1827 as the year of establishment.
-Such chronologies contain anachronisms, such as by stating that the restaurant was "purchased by John Durgin, Eldridge Park and John G. Chandler in 1827" (none of them had been born yet) or that the restaurant was "bought in 1840 by John Durgin, Eldridge Park and John G. Chandler" (Durgin and Park would have been infants and Chandler had not yet been born).
+Such chronologies contain anachronisms, such as by stating that the restaurant was "purchased by John Durgin, Eldridge Park and John G. Chandler in 1827" (none of them had been born yet) or that the restaurant was "bought in 1840 by John Durgin, Eldridge Park and John G. Chandler."
+Durgin and Park would have been infants and Chandler had not yet been born.

 Newspaper advertisements for Durgin-Park, and menus used in the restaurant, simply stated that it was "Established before you were born."